 What sorts of students will benefit from the Integrated Global Studies School?
 IGSS is designed for students who are intrinsically motivated, who will flourish in a small learning environment, who want to influence the path and content of the curriculum, who enjoy experiential, hands-on learning, who make connections in their learning across academic disciplines, and who want the opportunity to affect the world outside of New Trier in positive ways.

 As a small school-within-a-school, how does IGSS benefit students?
-Our students benefit by interacting regularly with six faculty members and working in a small, familiar learning community.
+Our students benefit by interacting regularly with three faculty members and working in a small, familiar learning community.
 IGSS encourages active academic work by connecting learning to students' daily lives.
 Furthermore, in a smaller learning community like IGSS, students and staff have increased opportunities to develop and showcase their abilities in traditional academic modalities as well as through creative outlets.

 How does the IGSS experience impact admission to college?
-We believe that the IGSS student will stand out as unique and highly-prepared for a college education.
+We know that the IGSS student will stand out as unique and highly-prepared for a college education.
 Through the variety of their classroom and "outside world" experiences, the self-directed nature of their projects, and the global issues with which they wrestle, IGSS graduates present attractive and compelling student profiles for college admissions offices.
 The IGSS staff has consulted with and will continue to work with New Trier's Post-High School Counseling department ensuring that each IGSS student is properly represented to the colleges to which they apply.
 Our graduates are attending an impressive variety of colleges, ranging from large state schools to small liberal arts colleges to prestigious universities (Complete list on our home page ).

 Who should apply?
 Students who are already academically successful and students who have not yet had great academic success will both be welcome to apply, and can experience great success in IGSS.
 One important factor is the student's interest in the content and style of this program.
 IGSS is structured to allow students to push themselves as far as they desire, and to allow students to find what motivates them most and pursue those interests.
+We are looking for students who are intrinsically motivated and who flourish when given self-directed projects.

 Are there prerequisites for admission to IGSS?
 To enter IGSS as juniors , students need to have completed 2 years of English, World History, at least one year of Science, two years of Math, and 2 years of a Modern or Classical Language by the beginning of their junior year.
-Students are encouraged to have completed Biology and an additional Science before they enter IGSS.
-Students who wish to complete Biology, Chemistry, and Physics prior to graduation should complete two of the three before joining IGSS.
-Students who plan on applying for IGSS are encouraged to choose Spanish or Chinese as their language, as these classes are highly unlikely to conflict with IGSS enrollment.

 There will occasionally be openings in IGSS for seniors.
 These students need to have completed World History, United States History, three years of English, two years of math, and two years of Science including Biology by the beginning of their senior year.